nate-lund/animal-architects/docs/00_about.md

 **Animals as Agents of Heterogeneity and Homogeneity in Soil and Landscape Development**

+-   Chapter 1: Literature Review of Animal Activity: Concepts, Methods, and Models

+    -   Introduction, bioturbation history

+    -   Conceptual models and methods

+    -   Numerical models

--   Chapter 1: MITPPC, Earthworms, and Soil Erosion
+-   Chapter 2: MITPPC, Earthworms, and Soil Erosion

     -   Manuscript: "soil erosion rates in jumping worm-infested vs. Lumbricus spp.-infested forested hillslopes based on short-lived isotopes and erosion pins." - 2025